mrets/Help/Certificates_Dashboard.md

 Selecting the 'reset' button will reset the table to the format it was at login.

-Please refer to additional help articles for how to conduct transactions within the Certificates dashboard.
+Please refer to additional help articles found under the Transactions section for how to conduct transactions within the Certificates dashboard.